Weekly Web Debate Contest: A Written War of Words!

 Hailey Espinales-Fernandez, below, semi-finalist, Pro, In-Tech Academy, Bronx

-TOPIC: New York’s COVID19 prison release policies are, on balance, undesirable for minority communities.
+June HS Topic: New York’s COVID-19 prison release policies are, on balance, undesirable for minority communities.

 Task: The infection rate among inmates in New York City’s Riker’s Island is nearly seven times higher than in the rest of the city, reports the Washington Post last week.